heutelbeck/sapl-policy-engine/sapl-documentation/2_5_PolicySets.md

 ### Variable Assignments

 The target expression can be followed by any number of variable assignments.
-Variable assignments are used to make a value available in all subsequent policies under a certain name.
+Variable assignments are used to make a value available in all later policies under a certain name.
 An assignment starts with the keyword `var`, followed by an identifier under which the assigned value should be available, followed by `=` and an expression.

 Since variable assignments are only evaluated if the policy set's target matches, attribute finders may be used.